ptsteadman/notebook/log.md

 ### Thursday, September 6th 2018

-- yoga
++ yoga
 - clean jennifer's cage
-- s94 change
++ s94 change
 - 1hr isf
-- leave lab at 6:30
+- leave lab at 7:30
 - no substances

+very hot
+arrived at lab around 3:20
+I want to go get good food to prevent nausea but it seems like it's too hot and it'd take too long to go to sunrise mart ended up eating chipotle finished the s94 thing should I also do some isf...yes